 Ross wants to let you dress (and lots more) for less.
-A leading off-price apparel retailer (behind TJX Cos. and Kohl's), Ross operates more than 1,300 Ross Dress for Less and dd's DISCOUNTS stores that sell closeout merchandise, including men's, women's, and children's clothing, at prices well below those of department and specialty stores.
+A leading off-price apparel retailer (behind TJX Cos. and Kohl's), Ross operates more than 1,270 Ross Dress for Less and 170-plus dd's DISCOUNTS stores that sell closeout merchandise, including men's, women's, and children's clothing, at prices well below those of department and specialty stores.
 While apparel accounts for more than half of sales, it also sells small furnishings, toys and games, luggage, and jewelry.
 Featuring the Ross "Dress for Less" trademark, the chain targets 18- to 54-year-old white-collar shoppers from primarily middle-income households.
-Ross and dd's stores are located in strip malls in more than 30 states, mostly in the western US and Guam.
+Ross and dd's stores are located in strip malls in nearly 35 states, mostly in the western US, and Guam.

 Sales and Marketing

-Ross Stores, which spent $72 million on advertising in fiscal 2015, relies primarily on television as a medium to share the Ross Dress for Less value proposition with its current and potential customers.
+Ross Stores relies primarily on television as a medium to share the Ross Dress for Less value proposition with its current and potential customers.
 The company believes that television advertising is the most efficient and cost-effective medium while it continues to use additional channels to build brand awareness.
 However, advertising for its dd's DISCOUNTS stores is focused on new store grand openings and local grass roots initiatives.

 The retailer has been increasing its advertising spend in recent years.
 It spent $77.1 million in fiscal 2016 (ended January 30, 2016), up from $72.1 million and $70.2 million in fiscal years 2015 and 2014, respectively.

 Ross Stores' annual sales have risen more than 40% since 2011 thanks to rapid store expansion and steady same-store sale growth of between 3% and 6% per year.
 Its annual profits have risen 55% over the period as it's managed to slow its overhead cost growth.